Man Utd transfer news: Chris Smalling set to complete Roma move as Ole Gunnar Solskjaer confirms loan deal | Goal.com

 "I think he'll enjoy the experience, it’s a big club, a big league, not many English players have had the chance to play in Italy.
 He’ll come back stronger and fitter for it."

-Smalling only signed a new contract at Old Trafford in December that will keep him with the Red Devils until the summer of 2022, but it remains to be seen whether he has now played his final game for the Red Devils.
+Smalling only signed a new contract at Old Trafford in December that will keep him with the Red Devils until the summer of 2022, but it remains to be seen whether he has now played his final game for the club.

 In total he has made 323 appearances for the 20-time English champions since joining from Fulham in 2010, scoring 18 goals.